INM-6/elephant-lab/README.md

 Usage:
 In the commands menu on the left, a new headline "Neuroscience" appears and below it the command "Jupyphant".
 Clicking on "Jupyphant" opens a new tab within JupyterLab that is connected to the currently opened Notebook.
-It will immediately start displaying the neo object tree and
+It will immediately start displaying the neo object tree and plots of all AnalogSignals and SpikeTrains

+Known problems:
+Installation of @jupyter-widgets/jupyterlab-manager fails following these steps.
+This causes ipytree widget not to be correctly displayed.
+No solution known known.Later versions of jupyterlab_server fix this bug.
+However, then dependency issues occur.
+These need to be resolved.